 What Makes the 3026-20 Different

-Milwaukee claims it’s the lightest 10-1/4″ cordless saw available, coming in at 13.6 lbs when paired with the M18 REDLITHIUM FORGE HD12.0 battery.
+Milwaukee claims it’s the lightest 10-1/4″ cordless saw available, coming in at 10.3 lbs bare and 13.6 lbs when paired with the M18 REDLITHIUM FORGE HD12.0 battery.
 For context, gas-powered framing saws or corded worm drives often exceed 15 lbs, and cordless alternatives at this blade size have typically been heavier.

 Key Specs